oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 + VERS-like Specifier (vls)

   This option uses only the `constraint` part from the VERS specification.
-It MUST NOT have the `scheme` nor the `type` part.
+It SHALL NOT have the `scheme` nor the `type` part.
 It is a fallback option and SHOULD NOT be used unless really necessary.

   #quote(block: true)[